 ACCE Lead Advisors are responsible for individual policy areas, and act as a voice for ACCE and as key contacts for CCN officers advising on policy development and advocacy.

-Kate Kennally, Cornwall Council – Lead Adviser, Devolution and Governance
+Kate Kennally, Cornwall Council – Lead Adviser for Climate Change

-Kate joined Cornwall Council in January 2016 as Chief Executive from Barnet Council where she had been working for 10 years.
-With a background in people services, Kate is passionate about improving the life chances of the people of Cornwall through economic growth and through empowering communities to get involved in the delivery of public services.
+Kate joined Cornwall Council in January 2016 as Chief Executive.
+With a background in people services, Kate is passionate about improving the life chances of the people of Cornwall through inclusive economic growth and through empowering communities to get involved in the delivery of public services.

 Joanna Killian, Surrey County Council – Lead Adviser for Housing, Planning, and Infrastructure